AU-Master-Thesis/thesis/sections/introduction/mod.typ

 // Step 3: Connect that to the specific problem of path planning, collaboration, communication, and collision avoidance In the context of multi-agent systems, path planning is a key component.
-It is a process of optimisation to find the most efficient path for an agent to reach its goal.
+It is a process of optimization to find the most efficient path for an agent to reach its goal.
 This is especially important in the context of multi-agent systems, where multiple agents need to coordinate their movements to avoid collisions and reach their goals as efficiently as possible.
 This requires a high level of collaboration and communication between the agents, as well as a high level of collision avoidance to ensure that the agents do not collide with each other or with obstacles.

 == Problem Definition <intro-problem-definition>
 #todo[A lot of this is probably in the original contract.]